 If you get paid in crypto, you need to identify the fair market value of that crypto on the day you received it to calculate how much additional income you had.

-APY rewards tax
+Are crypto APY rewards taxable?

 You can think of APY rewards as similar to interest.
 You’ll generally get paid out APY rewards weekly, monthly or sometimes quarterly - depending on how long you’ve agreed to lock up your crypto.

 In most countries, you’ll pay Income Tax based on the fair market value of your crypto at the point you receive it.

 It’s bad news for tax when you spend crypto.
 This is because most crypto credit and debit cards convert your crypto to fiat currency when you spend.
 So you’re basically selling your crypto - which is subject to Capital Gains Tax.